mhewedy/vermin/README.md

 # replace window by linux or darwin depending on your OS
 docker run -it -v $(pwd):/go -e GOPATH='' -e GOOS='windows' golang:latest go build
 ```

+# Why not Vagrant:
+* **Vagrant** uses a `Vagrantfile` which I think is most suited to be source-controlled inside `git`  , and for some use case it is an overhead to create and maintain such file.
+In such cases **Vermin** come to the rescue.
+* **Vermin** is a single binary file that can be easily installed and removed.

 # Contributors
 Special thanks to [Ahmed Samir](https://github.com/aseldesouky) for contributing the logo.